 With the electric car revolution underway, thousands of on-demand drivers are making the switch to clean technology.
-This means charging your car’s battery at the growing number of chargers in London, rather than filling up the petrol tank.
+It’s even easier to do so with the growing incentives offered to drivers, like Uber’s Clean Air Plan, which helps you raise money to buy an electric car.
+Making the switch also means charging your car’s battery at charging stations in London, rather than filling up the petrol tank.
+The charging process is easier if you opt to use one of the best electric car charging apps.

 We put together a few tips to remember when driving Uber with an electric car or when you want to charge your electric car.
 These tips will help you unlock your charging cable when it’s stuck.